Atlas200dk/sample-crowdcounting-python/Readme.md

     >![](public_sys-resources/icon-note.gif) **NOTE:**
     >-   The quick deployment script can be used to deploy multiple samples rapidly.
 Select  **sample-crowdcounting-python**.
     >-   The quick deployment script automatically completes code download, model conversion, and environment variable configuration.
-To learn about the detailed deployment process, go to  **[2.
-Common deployment](#li3208251440)**.
+To learn about the detailed deployment process, go to  [2.
+Common deployment](#en-us_topic_0228752403_li3208251440).

-2.  <a name="li3208251440"></a>Common deployment: visit  [https://github.com/Atlas200dk/sample-README/tree/master/sample-crowdcounting-python](https://github.com/Atlas200dk/sample-README/tree/master/sample-crowdcounting-python).
+2.  <a name="en-us_topic_0228752403_li3208251440"></a>Common deployment: visit  [https://github.com/Atlas200dk/sample-README/tree/master/sample-crowdcounting-python](https://github.com/Atlas200dk/sample-READEME/tree/master/sample-crowdcounting-python).

     >![](public_sys-resources/icon-note.gif) **NOTE:**
     >-   In this deployment mode, you need to manually download code, convert models, and configure environment variables.

-## Environment Settings<a name="section681934411710"></a>
+## Environment Settings<a name="en-us_topic_0228752403_section681934411710"></a>

-Note: If the HiAI library, OpenCV library, and related dependencies have been installed on the Atlas 200 DK, skip this step.
+Note: If the HiAI library, OpenCV library, and related dependencies have been installed on the developer board, skip this step.

 1. Configure the network connection of the developer board.

-    Configure the network connection of the developer board by referring to  [https://github.com/Atlas200dk/sample-README/tree/master/DK\_NetworkConnect](https://github.com/Atlas200dk/sample-README/tree/master/DK_NetworkConnect).
+    Configure the network connection of the Atlas DK developer board by referring to  [https://github.com/Atlas200dk/sample-README/tree/master/DK\_NetworkConnect](https://github.com/Atlas200dk/sample-README/tree/master/DK_NetworkConnect).

-2. Install the environment dependency.
+2. Install the environment dependencies.

     Configure the environment dependency by referring to  [https://github.com/Atlas200dk/sample-README/tree/master/DK\_Environment](https://github.com/Atlas200dk/sample-README/tree/master/DK_Environment).

-## Deployment<a name="en-us_topic_0219905762_section1872516528910"></a>
+## Deployment<a name="en-us_topic_0228752403_en-us_topic_0219905762_section1872516528910"></a>

 1. Go to the root directory where the crowdcounting-python application code is located as the  Mind Studio  installation user, for example,  **$HOME/sample-crowdcounting-python**.
-2.  <a name="en-us_topic_0228757087_li9634105881418"></a>Run the deployment script to prepare the project environment, including configuring Presenter Server.
+2.  <a name="en-us_topic_0228752403_en-us_topic_0228757087_li9634105881418"></a>Run the deployment script to prepare the project environment, including configuring Presenter Server.
 Presenter Server is used to receive the data sent by the application and display the result through the browser.

     **bash deploy.sh** _host\_ip_